 What’s the most rewarding part of your job?

-My favourite thing is watching all of us evolve.
+My favorite thing is watching all of us evolve.
 There are things that I see our people do, which they should be really proud of.
 The way they work with customers, their humility, and the way they carry themselves.
 The way our customer service and sales team collaborate so cohesively and so well with our technology team.
 It’s evident internally and externally, and clients can tell: work comes through the door as a result of that.

 When did you realise that you were good at your job and passionate about it?

-The thing I’m most proud of looking back on my career, was the work I did with Reed Elsevier.
+The thing I’m most proud of looking back on my career was the work I did with Reed Elsevier.
 I qualified as a treasurer, a pure finance specialty, doing the study in parallel to my work.
 While I was qualifying to become a treasurer, I was working at a high technical level in corporate treasury, with very high numbers and complexity at stake.

 During my time there, we did pretty much all there is to do in treasury.
 Even now I look back at that phase and think that that body of work, a culmination of 12 years, was really special.
-It required collaboration, personal skills, very good mathematics, and pushing myself into corners where I sometimes doubted myself, but ended up succeeding.
+It required collaboration, personal skills, very good mathematics, and pushing myself into corners where I sometimes doubted myself but ended up succeeding.
 It was very intense and demanded a lot.
 I had to have three years off after that work.

 CEO life remains relatively new to me, it’s only been a couple of years and the company size is so vastly different to Reed Elsevier that the contrast of demands is pretty radical.
 I’m taking a big swing at it, trying my heart out, the numbers are starting to tell the story of progress.